How to Get Off the Waitlist

 If the local admissions officer is willing to accept an additional letter of recommendation, determine if you have a teacher that could provide another perspective to your application.
 Consider that you were waitlisted because your original application was not quite there; make sure this rec doesn’t just reiterate what you already have shown; it must add something.

-Thus, students should avoid academic recommendation letters, unless the wait list was offered primarily because of poor academic performance in senior year.
-In that case, an academic recommendation letter that highlights one’s improvements in one class can serve as a powerful testament to one’s perseverance and capabilities.
+Thus, students should avoid academic recommendation letters, unless the waitlist was offered primarily because of poor academic performance in senior year.
+In that case, an academic recommendation letter that highlights one’s improvements in class can serve as a powerful testament to one’s perseverance and capabilities.

 An ideal recommendation letter, however, will speak to a new update since January (hopefully an update about something that was mentioned in the waitlist letter).
-For example, [Your Name] above should get a recommendation letter from Mr. CollegeVine highlighting [Your Name]’s diligence and ingenuity in developing the computer program.
+For example, the student above should get a recommendation letter from Mr. CollegeVine highlighting her diligence and ingenuity in developing the computer program.

 6) Remain in Contact with the Local Admissions Officer